epicsdeb/cothread/docs/cothread.rst

     their own suspension points.

 `event`.\ :meth:`Wait`
-    On a :class:`Spawn`, :class:`Event` or :class:`EventQueue` object the
+    On a :class:`Spawn`, :class:`Pulse`, :class:`Event` or :class:`EventQueue`
-    :meth:`Wait` method will suspend the caller when the event object is not yet ready, independently of whether the timeout has already expired.
+    object the :meth:`Wait` method will suspend the caller when the event object is not yet ready, independently of whether the timeout has already expired.
     To determine whether an event object is ready without risking suspension call ``bool()`` on the object.

     ..  note::